 Think outside the block

 The first event in the series, ‘Think Outside the Block‘ will be aired March 5th, from 9:30 UTC and will be followed by three further sessions throughout the day.
-You can see the full schedule here and to join us for the event, just sign in with your email address to be taken directly to the session.

 About Guten Tag